Congruent modular forms and anticyclotomic Iwasawa theory: Introduction

 The second condition is known as the strong Heegner hypothesis.
-In such a setting, we may define the BDP anticyclotomic $p$-adic $L$-function $\scrL_{\frakp}(f)$ attached to $f$ in the sense of \cite{BDP13, Bra11, CH18}.
-This paper closely follows \cite{CH18}, whose construction of the $p$-adic $L$-function originates from \cite{Bra11}.
-This $p$-adic $L$-function is defined as an element of the Iwasawa algebra $\calW \llbracket \Gamma_K^{-} \rrbracket$ where $\calW$ is a certain finite extension of the completed maximal unramified extension $\widehat{\Q_p^{nr}}$ and $\Gamma_K^{-}$ is the Galois group of the anticyclotomic extension over $K$.
+In such a setting, one may construct the Bertolini-Darmon-Prasanna (BDP) anticyclotomic $p$-adic $L$-function $\scrL_{\frakp}(f)$ attached to $f$ in the sense of \cite{BDP13, Bra11, CH18}.
+This paper closely follows the work of Castella-Hsieh \cite{CH18}, whose construction of the $p$-adic $L$-function originates from the work of Brako\v{c}evi\'{c} \cite{Bra11}.
+This $p$-adic $L$-function is defined as an element of the Iwasawa algebra $\calW \llbracket \Gamma_K^{-} \rrbracket$ where $\calW$ is a finite extension of the completed maximal unramified extension $\widehat{\Q_p^{nr}}$ over $\Q_p$ and $\Gamma_K^{-}$ is the Galois group of the anticyclotomic extension over $K$.

 It is natural to ask how the Iwasawa $\mu$ and $\lambda$-invariants of $\scrL_{\frakp}(f_1)$ and $\scrL_{\frakp}(f_2)$ differ for newforms $f_1$ and $f_2$ whose residual representations are isomorphic.
 This type of question was first studied in \cite{GV00} over the cyclotomic extension, which was then generalized in \cite{EPW06}.
 The papers \cite{PW11}, \cite{Kim17}, \cite{CKL17} give analogous results in the definite anticyclotomic setting.